 The final months of the year often signal performance appraisal time in large corporations.
-Wondering how you can improve your performance at work, and your career in general, from good to great?
+Are you wondering how you can improve your performance at work, and your career in general, from good to great?
 Here are our top ten recommendations.

 1) What is your WHY?

 Without a clear vision of what you want to achieve, and a proper understanding of your compulsion to accomplish that goal, you may be rowing frantically in circles.
 Identify your goal and its purpose so you can determine a route to row.
 You need to have a plan in place.

 Even then, you will need to really love the job and the path.
 To be the best at what you do, you need to adore the job you do.
 Otherwise you may not have enough energy to commit to the journey.
 If you don’t know your WHY or your WHAT you can explore this with a coach or counsellor.

 A champion connects his or her capabilities to their passion.
 What are your strengths that are relevant to your goal?
 How can you best apply these to distinguish yourselves from others in the workplace?
 But don’t stop there.

 Champions practice self-reflection – looking for ways to learn and improve.
 Reward yourself for your investment in yourself and your future.
 Stick with your commitment to growth.
 It is not that you won’t fall down, once, twice, or maybe even five times, what matters is that you get up every time and continue on your journey.
 Consider alternative ways to solve a problem if your first ideas fail.
 Remember the words of Voltaire, “no problem can withstand the assault of sustained thinking”.